 Iowa courts have limited the application of Rule 2.33(1); stating the rule "should be 'exercised sparingly' and only in that 'rare' and 'unusual' case where it 'cries out for fundamental justice beyond the confines of conventional consideration."
 State v.
-Smith, 957 N.W.2d 669, 681 (Iowa 2021).
+Smith, 957

-This clear limitation contrasts greatly with Washington's law where, "governmental misconduct" warranting dismissal of prosecution in furtherance of justice need not be evil or dishonest and simple mismanagement is sufficient to warrant dismissal.
+This clear limitation contrasts greatly with Washington's law where, "governmental misconduct" warranting dismissal need not be evil or dishonest and simple mismanagement is sufficient to warrant dismissal.
 State v.
 Michielli, 132 Wn.2d 229, 239, 937 P.2d 587 (1997).

-Iowa Rule 2.33(1) Severely Limits a Trial Court's Ability to Dismiss Cases With Prejudice.
+Iowa Rule 2.33(1) Severely Limits Courts' Ability to Dismiss Cases With Prejudice.